Evolution of the State

 Regime Change After the State Exists

 Hoppe’s Democracy belongs later in the sequence.
 The state already exists; the question is what happens when its control form changes.
 Chapters 1 and 2 derive the contrast from time preference and ownership: monarchy is treated as private ownership of government, while democracy is treated as temporary public management.
-From that premise Hoppe predicts higher time preference under democracy: more redistribution, debt, short-term coalition buying, weakened property security, and faster growth of the democratic “mega-state.”
+From that premise Hoppe predicts higher time preference under democracy: more redistribution, debt, short-term coalition buying, weakened property security, and faster growth of the centralized democratic state.

 The full-text ingest also makes the secession layer clearer.
 Chapter 5 distinguishes political integration from economic integration and treats decentralization as a check on exploitation because smaller jurisdictions face stronger exit pressure.
 The regime-comparison thesis is therefore not an origin theory like Oppenheimer’s.
 It is a modern libertarian account of how state power changes after monopoly rule already exists.